 The last one was perhaps a bit more action-oriented though.
 I also like to have a small amount of textures on some of my work, that’s why it perhaps look a bit old, like the VHS quality instead of the re-mastered Blu-ray.

 Are you 100% freelance, able to make your own hours?
 Have you ever worked for a design firm?

 Yes I work 100% freelance but I’m connected to an agency in London, Début Art, so the commissions I take on goes through them.

 You’ve done work for Mondo, bands, and magazines.
 Is there a common type of job that you are approached to do?
 Any work you’d turn down?

 At the moment it’s mostly posters and album covers.
-I turn down jobs all the time for different reasons, mostly because clients are unfortunately in such hurry that I just feel I won’t make it time wise.
+I turn down jobs all the time for different reasons, mostly because clients are unfortunately in such a hurry that I just feel I won’t make it time-wise.
 I have learned that really short deadlines are common, like 4 days or so.

 Unfortunately, it doesn’t fit very well with my way of working.
 It’s a shame that often when a band is about to release a record, they have spent like two years on the music, which is, of course, understandable, but they don’t think about involving they visual aspect until a month or less before release date.
 There’s also a lot of jobs I would turn down because of political or moral aspects but haven’t been faced with these decisions so far.